Emperor Meiji: Senior life and death

 Near the end of his life several leftists, including Shūsui Kōtoku, were executed (1911) on charges of having conspired to murder the sovereign.
 This conspiracy was known as the High Treason Incident (1910).

-Emperor Meiji, suffering from diabetes, nephritis, and gastroenteritis, died of uremia.
-Although the official announcement said he died at 00:42 on 30 July 1912, the actual death was at 22:40 on 29 July.
+Emperor Meiji, suffering from diabetes, nephritis, and gastroenteritis, died of uremia at 22:40 on 29 July.
 He was succeeded by his eldest son, Emperor Taishō.

 By 1912, Japan had gone through a political, economic, and social revolution and emerged as one of the great powers in the world.
-The New York Times summed up this transformation at the Emperor's funeral in 1912 as: "the contrast between that which preceded the funeral car and that which followed it was striking indeed.
+The New York Times summed up this transformation at the emperor's funeral in 1912 as: "the contrast between that which preceded the funeral car and that which followed it was striking indeed.
 Before it went old Japan; after it came new Japan."

-After the Emperor's death in 1912, the Japanese Diet passed a resolution to commemorate his role in the Meiji Restoration.
+After the emperor's death in 1912, the Japanese Diet passed a resolution to commemorate his role in the Meiji Restoration.
 An iris garden in an area of Tokyo where Emperor Meiji and the Empress had been known to visit was chosen as the building's location for the Shinto shrine Meiji Jingū.
-The shrine does not contain the Emperor's grave, which is at Fushimi-momoyama south of Kyoto.
+The shrine does not contain the emperor's grave, which is at Fushimi-Momoyama Castle south of Kyoto.

 Family and issue

-Soon after Meiji's ascension, the Emperor's officials presented Ichijō Haruko to him as a possible bride.
+Soon after Meiji's ascension, the emperor's officials presented Ichijō Haruko to him as a possible bride.
 The future Empress was the daughter of an Imperial official, and was three years older than the groom, who would have to wait to wed until after his genpuku (manhood ceremony).
 The two married on 11 January 1869.
-Known posthumously as Empress Dowager Shōken, she was the first Imperial Consort to receive the title of kōgō (literally, the Emperor's wife, translated as Empress Consort), in several hundred years.
+Known posthumously as Empress Dowager Shōken, she was the first Imperial Consort to receive the title of kōgō (literally, the emperor's wife, translated as Empress Consort), in several hundred years.
 Although she was the first Japanese Empress Consort to play a public role, she bore no children.
 However, the Meiji Emperor had fifteen children by five official ladies-in-waiting.
 Only five of his children, a prince born to Lady Naruko (1855–1943), the daughter of Yanagiwara Mitsunaru, and four princesses born to Lady Sachiko (1867–1947), the eldest daughter of Count Sono Motosachi, lived to adulthood.
-Although Meiji was the last Emperor to have concubines, this function was not officially abolished until 1924.
+Although Meiji was the last emperor to have concubines, this function was not officially abolished until 1924.